Free shipping to the US on orders over $150

 3) Combining the Matcha Powder and Cream

-Sift the matcha powder into a saucepan to get rid of any lumps, Then, with a rubber spatula, mix the heavy cream into the matcha little by little.
-At first, the mixture will turn into a thick paste, but it will loosen up by the time you add in all of the cream.
+Sift the matcha powder into a saucepan to get rid of any lumps.
+Then, using a rubber spatula, mix the heavy cream into the matcha little by little.
+At first, the mixture will turn into a thick paste, but it will loosen up by the time you add all of the cream.

 4) Heating the Cream Mixture